 6 Tips for Giving the Fussy Eater in Your Life the Right Vegetables

 If you’re a fussy eater or have one in your household, it’s probably going to take some time to find vegetables the fussy eater will eat.
-In addition, it may be difficult to find a way to prepare vegetables differently the fussy eater will like.
+In addition, it may be difficult to find a way to prepare them differently the fussy eater will like.

-6 Tips for Fussy Eaters Who Won’t Eat Vegetables:
+6 Tips for Fussy Eaters:

 2. You can also glaze acorn or butternut squash with honey or sweeten frozen winter squash with honey or natural maple syrup.
 Technically, botanists classify squashes as fruits because the flower of the squash vine produces them.